twiddlingbits/twr-wasm/docs/api/api-c-general.md

 ~~~

 ## twr_tofixed
-This function is identical to its Javascript version.
+This function is identical to its JavaScript version.
 ~~~
 #include "twr-wasm.h"